WallStreetMojo

 #3 – Where Stocks are Issued for Purchasing Our Stock

-In a case where stocks are issued for purchasing our stock issued earlier, then to record the transaction following entry needs to be journalized in the books of accounts:
+In a case where stocks are issued for purchasing our stock issued earlier, then the trading stock accounting is done with the help of the following entry that needs to be journalized in the books of accounts:

 Stock Accounting Example 1-4

-Let us understand the recording of stock with an example, company A wants to issue stock amounting to $100,000 comprises of 10,000 stock of $10 each on 01.04.2020 and to issue stock certificates to the applicants on 10.04.2020, then to record such transaction in the books of accounts following entries are to be passed:
+Let us understand the recording of stock with an example, company A wants to issue stock amounting to $100,000 comprising of 10,000 stocks of $10 each on 01.04.2020 and to issue stock certificates to the applicants on 10.04.2020, then record such transaction in the books of accounts following entries are to be passed:

 On date 01.04.2020: